 So simple, so delicious and really a perfect substitute for sugar in many recipes!

 Do you use (or make) date paste?
 Let me know what you think on Instagram or Facebook.
 If you make a picture on Instagram don’t forget to tag #thegreencreator since I’m sharing all of your creations now under the highlights ”recipes you love”.Print

-For a full flavor, you can use a vegetable milk instead of water.
-And a teaspoon of vanilla extract for extra sweetness.
+For a deeper flavor, you can use plant-based milk instead of water.

 photos and text by the green creator (c) (copyright)